 One similarity between crowns and implants is that both can run a high price tag.
 The out-of-pocket costs can run upwards of $1,500 and $30,000 per tooth, respectively.
 That’s completely inaccessible for most people.

 Since these procedures are used to treat and prevent oral health problems, most insurance companies will cover the cost of most or all of these surgeries.
 However, considering the monthly premiums and hidden fees associated with insurance, it’s hard to know how much you’re actually saving.

 Not to mention, over 33% of Americans do not have dental insurance, leaving them without the ability to pay for these costs in the first place.
 But you shouldn’t need to worry about the price of treatment — your oral health comes first and foremost.

-If you don’t have dental insurance, that doesn’t mean you need to go without the care you want or need.
+If you don’t have dental insurance or your insurance doesn’t cover procedures you need, that doesn’t mean you need to go without the care you want or need.
 Flossy is a pay-as-you-go service that charges you for the services you get and nothing you don’t.
 No annual fees, no monthly premiums, and no hidden fees.

 From crowns to implants, from routine cleanings to teeth whitening, we can save you up to 50% on the out-of-pocket costs associated with dental care.
 There’s no waiting period, so you can sign up today and get access to care right away.

 But don’t worry; our dentists are rigorously vetted against a set of strict criteria to ensure quality care.
 All of our providers have accreditation from top dental schools, excellent patient reviews, and access to the best new technology to keep up with new techniques.

 It’s time to stop worrying about price and start worrying about what matters most.
 Find a dentist in your area and get started toward the smile you’ve been waiting for.